 Builder provides detailed analytics to highlight how your content is performing, including how many impressions your content is generating.

-While there are some similarities between impressions and page views, there are some key differences in how they are tracked and measured.
-This discussion explains these differences and their implications.
+While there are some similarities between impressions and Page views, there are some key differences in Builder tracks and measures them.

-Page views, as mentioned, track usage of the platform as part of your Builder subscription.
+Page views track usage of the platform as part of your Builder subscription.
 They tell you how many views you're getting on your site or app that contains content created in Builder.
-You can view page views in your account settings, under the Subscriptions tab.
+You can view page views in Account Settings under the Subscriptions tab.

 An impression represents a view of a piece of content on your site.
 Builder tracks impressions for analytics and heat mapping capabilities as part of Growth and Enterprise plans.